LOTN: CHARACTER GUIDE

 “The Great” Banerjee

-A powerful Hindu Brahmin and mantrik born in India in 1827, the seventh son of a seventh daughter, born with genuine magical abilities.
-A necromancer, who also had the ability to heal others, commune with spirits, and manipulate ethereal plains, he co-founded the Order of Wormwood alongside Reginald Black after the two shared a prophetic dream.
-Following Reginald’s death, Banerjee became the Order’s most senior and guiding member, serving as its moral and mystical anchor.
+A powerful Hindu Brahmin and mantrik.
+He was he seventh son of a seventh daughter, born with genuine magical abilities.
+A necromancer, who also had the ability to heal others, commune with spirits, and manipulate ethereal plains.
+Co-founder of the Order of Wormwood alongside Reginald Black after the two shared a prophetic dream.
+Following Reginald’s death, Banerjee became the Order’s leader, serving as its moral and mystical anchor.
 Cast into the Abyss by Orem Black, Banerjee used his powers to help uncover Satan’s designs.

 Episodes: 1-12, 14, 15, 17, 18, 20, 21, 23